Have you ever noticed the color combination of Disney Membership cards? Yes, it’s simple and accurate.

 It’s literally impossible to temper the card.
 This is possible for the sandwich layer.
 What is that?
 Let’s explain step by step.

 This is unusual for similar DTC printers.
-Same printers from other brands leave a white mark on the border.
+The same printers from other brands leave a white mark on the border.
 HDP5000 is not like that.

 Gradient fills looked decent in our test.
 A slight white spot was seen in the light variant.
-It is not detectable in naked eyes.
+It is not detectable by the naked eye.

 The laser signatures, barcode, and text were sharp enough.
 We checked it by magnifying the back parts.